centrahq/api-documentation/source/guides/checkout-api/breaking-changes-v2-69.md

 ### For `/products`

 When not sending language, the proper structure was already set.

-When sending a `language` in the request, before:
+When sending a `language` in the request the response has changed slightly.

+**Before:**

 ```json
 {